 We looked at every model available – for-profit companies as well as school management organizations, and decided on a “stand alone” model for CGLA. ”Stand alone” means that CGLA relies on local leaders and donors exclusively for our leadership, growth, and development.
 It means that every CGLA student looks no further than our region to realize their dream of public education.

-With strong leaders at the helm, Dr. Elaine Swafford and Mr. Maryo Beck, we are working with our teachers and families to insure all of our students realize achievement.
+With strong leaders at the helm, Dr. Elaine Swafford, Mr. Maryo Beck, and Mr. Ed Williams, we are working with our teachers and families to insure all of our students realize achievement.
 Along with our Mustang Leadership Partners project, summer enrichment opportunities and college visits, we are committed to the use of innovative ideas to insure success for each of our students.

 The Young Women’s Leadership Academy Foundation (YWLAF) is a 501c3 charity founded in 2007 to research the feasibility of a single-gender school directly impacting low-income, underserved minority girls in Hamilton County, Tennessee.